After several attempts at various recipes, I finally found Sweetopia's and won't use anything else.

 Do try to use the highest quality cocoa powder you can, even if that means ordering some online.
 You really can tell the difference in both color and taste.
 The cookies pictured, for example, were made with Callebaut Baking Cocoa Powder and ended up tasting like brownies (soooo good!).

 Be careful to not overbake the cookies.
 I always error on the side of underbaking these (as strange as that might sound) because the cookies will keep baking when they're removed from the oven.
 I've baked too long only to have the cookies harden so much they were like bricks once they cooled.
 Test your oven by starting with 8 minutes, cool, taste and increase the baking time from there.

 DARK CHOCOLATE SUGAR COOKIES

-1 1/4 cups dark cocoa powder
+1 1/2 cups cocoa powder

 1 teaspoon salt

-Preheat oven to 325F.
+Preheat your oven to 350°F.

 Bake cookies for 8-12 minutes or until the center of the cookie no longer looks wet.

 Let cookies cool for 10 minutes and then move to wire cooling rack until they're at room temperature.

 Decorate!
 Or not!
 These cookies are great on their own, but also hold royal icing wonderfully.